 Brighterly vs. Wyzant vs. Ruvimo: Which Math Tutoring Platform Fits Your Needs Best?

 Brighterly is polished.
 The site is cheerful, with cartoon graphics that make math feel less intimidating for younger kids.
-The sign-up process was smooth — I entered my daughter’s grade (7th), selected geometry, and got an intro call within hours.
+The sign-up process was smooth - I entered my daughter’s grade (7th), For parents wondering how old is a 7th grader, this stage usually falls in middle school, a critical time for building strong math foundations. selected geometry, and got an intro call within hours.
+Many parents researching Brighterly math also look for Brighterly reviews and Brighterly cost before committing.

 The representative was upbeat, maybe too upbeat.
 I got the sense they had a script, but they did ask good questions about my child’s struggles.
 My daughter liked the look of the online platform, and the onboarding felt efficient.